Noam-dv/gameboy-emulator-WIP/README.md

 # gameboy-emulator

+project on hiatus until june, have other projects i have to work on and many many school exams :^)

 Im interested in learning how to write an emulator from scratch. this is a research project i am following a guide and implementing alone in an attempt to learn in a more interesting way